edmundeisenberg/transcript2sub/README.md

 #### Transcript Registration

-This function specifically accounts for the HTML formatting of OHR interview transcripts as found here: *** FIND***
+This function specifically accounts for the HTML formatting of OHR interview transcripts *scraped* from HTML source (see [Intended Use](#Intended-Use)).

 The word-grouping algorithm goes something like this:<br>
 *1.* The transcript is broken up into phrases, determined by various punctuation marks, using `<p>` tags as delimiting characters.<br>